logical shift of signed values

 1'sb1 << 04 1fffffff0

-#2 Updated by Thomas Watts about 2 years ago
+#2 Updated by Thomas Watts over 2 years ago

 Sorry, I oversimplified my testcase.
 Take a look at this.